pyaesone17/s3-reducer/README.md

 # S3Reducer

-Small , minimalist but effective library to reduce your s3 billing dramatically just by calling custom asset function.
+Small ,minimalist but effective Laravel library to reduce your s3 billing dramatically just by calling custom asset function.
 Song interesting ?
 Let's try and check your monthly billing.
 You will ever want to treat me beer for that.